Kashishsharma2005/23BCA10293_PHP_PROJECT/README.md

 Overview
 This Event Management System is a PHP-powered web application designed to simplify user registration, authentication, and profile management.
 With a dynamic and interactive interface, it ensures seamless event participation while maintaining security and validation standards.

+Overview
+This Event Management System is a PHP-powered web application designed to simplify user registration, authentication, and profile management.
+With a dynamic and interactive interface, it ensures seamless event participation while maintaining security and validation standards.

 Key Features
 1. User Registration
 A simple yet intuitive registration form allows users to sign up with: